PostRainBench: A comprehensive benchmark and a new model for precipitation forecasting: Appendix

 \textbf{MetNet}\,\citep{sonderby2020metnet} incorporates a spatial downsampler, achieved through convolutional layers, to reduce input size.
 Its temporal encoder employs the ConvLSTM structure, enabling the capture of spatial-temporal data on a per-pixel basis.
 The feature map subsequently undergoes self-attention in the Spatial Aggregator to integrate global context, before being processed by a classifier that outputs precipitation probabilities for each pixel.

 \textbf{Swin-Unet}\,~\citep{cao2022swin} is a Unet-like Transformer.
 The tokenized image patches are fed into the Swin Transformer-based U-shaped Encoder-Decoder architecture with skip connections for local-global semantic feature learning.
 Specifically, it uses hierarchical Swin Transformer~\citep{liu2021swin} with shifted windows as the encoder and decoder.

-\textbf{ViT}\,~\citep{dosovitskiy2020image} apply a pure Transformer architecture on image data, by proposing a simple, yet efficient image tokenization strategy.
+The overall architecture of Swin-Unet is presented in Figure \ref{fig:swin}.
+In our multi-task framework, two linear projection layers are applied to output the pixel-level classification and regression predictions. \textbf{ViT}\,~\citep{dosovitskiy2020image} apply a pure Transformer architecture on image data, by proposing a simple, yet efficient image tokenization strategy.
 We follow previous work ~\citep{tarasiou2023vits} to employ Transformers for dense prediction.

+\textbf{FourCastNet}\,~\citep{pathak2022fourcastnet} is a data-driven global weather forecasting model known for its rapid and accurate predictions, excelling in high-resolution forecasting of complex meteorological variables, which is based on Adaptive Fourier Neural Operators (AFNO).

-\subsection{Swin-Unet Architecture}
+\subsubsection{Swin-Unet Architecture}

 The overall architecture of Swin-Unet is presented in Figure \ref{fig:swin}.
 In our multi-task framework, two linear projection layers are applied to output the pixel-level classification and regression predictions.